pp4rs/foundations-installation-guide/docs/acknowledgement.md

 ## Acknowledgements

-This module is based on the 2017 version a larger Programming Practices course:
+This module is based on the 2017 version of a larger Programming Practices course:

-* [`Programming Practices For Economists`](pp4rs.github.io/2017-uzh), by Lachlan Deer, Adrian Etter, Julian Langer & Max Winkler
+* [`Programming Practices For Economists`](https://pp4rs.github.io/2017-uzh), by Lachlan Deer, Adrian Etter, Julian Langer & Max Winkler

 It is designed after and borrows a lot from: